-Elected representatives are accountable and transparent in their decision-making and promote the welfare of all their constituents.
-The composition of elected bodies generally reflects the racial, ethnic and gender make-up of the electorate.
+- Elected representatives are accountable and transparent in their decision-making and promote the welfare of all their constituents.
+The composition of elected bodies generally reflects the racial, ethnic and gender make-up of the electorate. - Voter Approval

-Voter Approval

-Since 2002, voter approval of the NJ State Legislature declined, began to recover, and has recently declined again.
+Voter approval of the NJ State Legislature has declined steadily since 2001.

-Representativeness of Legislature
+- Representativeness of Legislature

 While still short of equality, the gender composition of the State Legislature has improved.
-Data on the racial and ethnic composition of the Legislature over time are not readily available.

-Broad-Based Campaign Financing

-Data are not readily available to assess trends in the degree to which political campaigns in New Jersey are broadly and transparently funded.

-Government institutions justly, consistently and efficiently provide services, carry out regulation and enforcement, provide timely, accurate and relevant information, act upon citizen input, and redress grievances.

-Government Effectiveness and Efficiency

-There are no readily available statewide measures, or even accepted definitions, of the effectiveness and efficiency of government in New Jersey.
+Data on the racial and ethnic composition of the Legislature over time are not readily available. - Proad-Based Campaign Financing Data are not readily available to assess trends in the degree to which political campaigns in New Jersey are broadly and transparently funded. - Government institutions justly, consistently and efficiently provide services, carry out regulation and enforcement, provide timely, accurate and relevant information, act upon citizen input, and redress grievances. - Government Effectiveness and Efficiency There are no readily available statewide measures, or even accepted definitions, of the effectiveness and efficiency of government in New Jersey.

-ÎN ECONOMY
+MECONOMY